TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Filelink/Index.rst

          If for a certain filetype no icon file is found in icon.path, the file "default" plus extension (e.g. "default.gif") will be used.

-         Since TYPO3 4.7 the following sub-properties are available:
+         The following sub-properties are available:

          **path:** Path to the icon set (default: typo3/gfx/fileicons/)

          **ext:** File extension of icons (default: gif)